Originally on itnews.com.au by Justin Hendry

 “If user testing is successful DHS will transition an increasing number of DirectAccess connections into the new platform,” he said.

-“This should take pressure off the existing platform, which will further improve overall connectivity.”
+“This should tak the pressure off the existing platform, which will further improve overall connectivity.”